This post may contain affiliate links. Please see my disclosure policy.

 How to Make Red Velvet Crinkle Cookies

-Beat room temperature butter, granulated sugar, and light brown sugar in a large mixer bowl at medium speed until creamy, about 2 minutes.
+Beat butter, granulated sugar, and brown sugar together on medium speed for about 2 minutes, until soft and creamy.

 Add eggs one at a time and beat until combined.